novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-105.md

 ‘Wow, I don’t know any of the recent songs.’

-Last year’s songs were probably released as they had been prepared.
+Last year’s songs were probably released as they had been prepared for a while since before his return.

 But from the point when Lee Hyun-woo appeared, the preparation process might have changed.